aneoconsulting/ArmoniK/README.ON-AWS-CLOUD.md

 # Configure the environment <a name="configure-the-environment"></a>
 Define variables for deploying the infrastructure as follows:
-1. To simplify this installation it is suggested that a unique <TAG> name (to be used later) is also used to prefix the different required resources.
+1. To simplify this installation it is suggested that a unique <ARMONIK_TAG> name (to be used later) is also used to prefix the different required resources.
    ```bash
       export ARMONIK_TAG=<Your tag>